imjacobclark/Herd/README.md

 * Ability to create tests via a YAML config file
 * Export data to influxDB or other data store
 * Graph metrics
+* Master/Slave mode to orchestrate a thundering herd via a message broker

 ###### Download and run